Documentation Standards ISO: Understanding ISO Documentation Requirements

 For example:

-• A 10-person consulting firm will require significantly less documentation than a regulated medical device manufacturer.
+• A 10-person consulting firm requires far less documentation than a regulated medical device manufacturer.

-• An aerospace supplier operating under AS9100 will require more detailed configuration control records.
+• An aerospace supplier operating under AS9100 will require detailed configuration and traceability records.

 Document what is necessary to ensure consistent, controlled performance.